 A suspicious package may contain dangerous items or substances.
 Some typical characteristics that should trigger suspicion include:

-- An unattended bag or package is not necessarily suspicious.
-It is important to consider the circumstances.
+- An unattended bag or package is not necessarily suspicious

-- If you witness a person deliberately place a bag somewhere and leave the area, this may be cause for suspicion.
+- If you witness a person deliberately place a bag somewhere and leave the area, this may be cause for concern

-If you receive or notice a package or container that you consider to be suspicious:
+If you encounter a package or container that is suspicious:

-- Do not go near, touch, or otherwise disturb the package.
+- Do not go near, touch, or disturb the package:

 Avoid the immediate area where the package is located and alert others to avoid the area: